Discovering the Ethereum2 P2P Network: Introduction

 In contrast to the Ethereum1 client, the Eth2 one is divided in two main parts, the Beacon Node and the Validator.
 The beacon node, or node, performs all kind of interactions with the Eth2 network.
 It establishes the connections with other nodes, exchanges the messages, downloads the blocks and maintains the view of the Beacon Chain as the view of the Shards that the validator is performing at, building among them the entire network.
 On the other hand, the validator is in charge of the logical part, generating the attestations on the received blocks, as well as proposing the blocks when needed.
 To perform its duties, the validator needs to follow the current state of the Chain, and to be in constant communication with a Beacon Node that provides such information.

 A project with this complexity level completely relies on the healthiness of the network.
 To propagate the messages between the nodes of the network, Eth2 relies on the GossipSub p2p protocol \cite{vyzovitis2019gossipsub}.
 The protocol is based on the exchange of messages and metadata between peers distributed in meshes, achieving the message propagation within the targeted time-margins and minimizing wasteful bandwidth consumption.
 Given the Eth2 network requirements and the interaction between the clients, it is important to monitor critical points for possible attacks.
-In this paper, we introduce a network monitoring tool that we call Armiarma, used to generate a complete analysis of the p2p network of the Eth2 main net. he tool is capable of showing a general overview of the composition of the network, and is also capable of doing a detailed analysis of a specific node.
+In this paper, we present a complete analysis of the p2p network of the Eth2 main net.
+The analysis offers a general overview of the network composition, becoming the first analysis on the recently launched Eth2 main net.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:stateofart} discusses the background and related work.
+Section~\ref{sec:background} discusses the background and related work.
+Section~\ref{sec:stateofart} exposes the protocols involved on the Eth2 project.
 Section~\ref{sec:methodology} explains the methodology used for our study and evaluation.
-In Section~\ref{sec:discussion} we show and analyze the results obtained by our tool.
+Section~\ref{sec:analysis} shows and analyzes the results obtained by our tool, including the client and geographical distribution findings that this work presents.
+In Section~\ref{sec:discussion} we discuss the possible hazards that the Eth2 network could face.
 Finally, Section~\ref{sec:conclusion} concludes this work and presents some possible future directions.